rehhouari/rapide/src/pages/README.md

 ## File-based Routing

-Routes will be auto-generated for html & js/ts files in this dir with the same file structure.
+Routes will be auto-generated for files in this dir with the same file structure.
 Check out [`vite-plugin-pinecone`](https://github.com/rehhouari/vite-plugin-pinecone) for more details.

+### Formats

+HTML, Markdown, Javascript, Typescript.

 ### Naming